mkoo21/xkcd-code-quality-bot/README.md

 Snarky code style reviewer, now automated _and_ consistent!

-This is a 'bot' written in bash for people who don't want to install python that will run eslint on all the files you've added/changed since the last commit and _automagically_ make snarky remarks if you have errors.
+This is a 'bot' written in bash that will run eslint on all the files you've added/changed since the last commit and _automagically_ make snarky remarks if you have errors.
 Probably best used as a pre-commit hook (you are of course welcome to place it anywhere you might find it useful).

 Requires __git__ and __eslint__, for obvious reasons.
 Eslint config is not included.
 Feel free to replace eslint with prettier, pep8, checkstyle, or whatever else you use.